ParrotSpeech.com

 my family, I continue to write about my experiences.
 For more information about

-Another Kind of Mind: A Talking Bird Masters English, click on the
+the book, Another Kind of Mind: A Talking Bird Masters English, click on the

 link.